-There are times when—all too innocently, because we have not been mindful of what is before us—we give too much license to a dead past that cannot be changed, and then we lose our handle on things.
-Like the Sorcerer’s Apprentice, we conjure from the ether of our past a solitary-but-sharply-outlined idea, and then suddenly, one after another, memories begin to fall upon us, like bright orbs called from galaxies far beyond, and much better kept in the distance.
-Our disappointing families and imperfect parents, our closely held secrets and sins and sorrows and regrets, given too much free reign, begin to dominate us.
-They wreak havoc on our emotions and then begin to drain our spirits until we are depleted and depressed—all trust, all hope diminished.
+There are times when, all too innocently and because we have not been mindful of what is before us, we give too much license to a dead past that cannot be changed, and then we lose our handle on things.
+Like the Sorcerer’s Apprentice, we conjure from the ether of our past a solitary-but-sharply-outlined idea, and then, one after another, memories begin to fall upon us, like bright orbs called from galaxies far beyond and much better kept in the distance.
+Our disappointing families and imperfect friends, our closely held secrets and sins and sorrows and regrets, given too much free reign, begin to dominate us.
+They wreak havoc on our emotions and then begin to drain our spirits until we have no willingness to fight but are just depleted and depressed—all trust, all hope diminished.

-When we get to that place, we begin to hate everyone—or to imagine that we do—and to wonder about that Being we call “God”; we think if that Being exists, it’s probably worth hating too, for creating so much that is so easily warped and destructive; for allowing death and devastation; for permitting innocence to be stolen, and hearts to be broken, and evil to flourish all-too-widely.
+When we get to that place, we begin to hate everyone, or we imagine that we do, and to wonder about that Being we call “God.”
+We think if that Being exists, it’s probably worth hating too for permitting the free will we treasure, even as some of us try to control it in others; for permitting so much that is warped and and destructive to enter our lives; for allowing death and devastation; for permitting innocence to be stolen, hearts to be broken, and evil to flourish all too widely.

-When we reach the point where God seems worth hating, we have also unavoidably entered into self-hatred.
-We can’t help it; we are fallen, and the same instincts to idolatry that cause us to make godlings of the things and circumstances and people we love are also at work when everything becomes about our hatred and our hurts and where our darker feelings may safely be projected.
+When we reach the point where God seems worth hating, we have also, unavoidably, entered into self-hatred.
+We can’t help it; we are fallen, and the same instincts to idolatry that cause us to make godlings of the things and circumstances and people that we love are also at work when everything becomes about our hatred and our hurts and where we believe our darker feelings may be safely expressed or projected.

-To train the mind toward optimism, or to choose to think the best of a circumstance, or of a person, is no frivolous thing.
-To be sure, an outlook so positive that it blinds one to real possibilities of harm, or leads to reckless behavior, is unbalanced foolishness.
-Determined optimism however—the intent to seek what is good rather than focusing on the bad—has an element of subversion to it.
-It willfully admits into one’s thinking a level of vulnerability that can open us up to charges of naïveté and (even worse) of being out-of-touch with the prevailing winds—a deplorable weakness in our cynical age.
+To choose to think the best of a circumstance or of a person is no frivolous thing.
+To be sure, an outlook so sunny that it blinds one to real possibilities of harm or leads to reckless behavior is unbalanced foolishness.
+Determined optimism, however—the intent to seek out what is good rather than focus on the bad—has an element of subversion to it; it willfully admits into one’s thinking a level of vulnerability that can open us up to charges of naïveté and (even worse) of being out-of-touch with the prevailing winds—a deplorable weakness in our cynical age.

 For some, that can seem downright dangerous.